Jindalee, Oxley, Kenmore, Brisbane

 IVF acupuncture Jindalee helps women in three ways

-Secondly, one’s overall health, especially parts of the body centred around the wellbeing of pregnancy, are essential for the success of IVF.
-Pregnancy acupuncture in Jindalee can support the stimulation of blood flow to the ovaries and uterus, to create an environment that is strong and nourishing for the embryo to thrive (Cochrane et al., 2014; IVF Australia, 2014).
+One’s overall health, especially parts of the body centred around the wellbeing of pregnancy, are essential for the success of IVF.

 What if I have already started IVF?